If you’re a rehab outpatient

-Getting the Most Out of Your Outpatient Rehabilitation
+Get the Best Results from Your Outpatient Rehabilitation

 Choose the Right Physical Therapist

-Get the Same Physical Therapist Every Single Time
+Work with the Same Physical Therapist Every Time

 Keep a Positive Attitude